 Iron Ore is a good bit darker than Cracked Pepper.
 It has blue undertones, but isn’t actually a blue paint color at all.

-You can read my post about Iron Ore here.
+You can read my post about Iron Ore here to see real life examples.

 Behr Cracked Pepper vs Peppery